Article updated 6/20/17 to include Clarity EV lease price and EPA fuel efficiency and range ratings. New info is in italics.

 –The PHEV will be launched as a 2018 model late this year, with 50-state availability.

-The Clarity FCEV, or fuel-cell electric vehicle, is a lease-only car as well, offering up to 366 miles of range on a tank of hydrogen.
-About 100 have been leased since in launch.
+The Clarity FCEV, or fuel-cell electric vehicle, is a lease-only car, offering up to 366 miles of range on a tank of hydrogen.
+It was launched in select California markets in late 2016.